Skip to main content

 Snowpack stability

-The snowpack is only moderately well bonded on some steep slopes (steeper than 30 degrees) otherwise well bonded in general.
+The snowpack is poorly bonded on most steep slopes. (steeper than 30 degrees).

 Likelihood of triggering

-Triggering is possible, primarily from high additional loads, particularly on the indicated steep slopes (steeper than 30 degrees).
-Very large natural avalanches are unlikely.
+Triggering is likely, even from low additional loads, on many steep slopes (steeper than 30 degrees).
+In some cases, numerous large and often very large natural avalanches can be expected.

 Today